adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 <td> GPT-2 + Houlsby </td><td> 45.5 </td><td> 23.9 </td><td> 10.5 </td><td> 59.7 </td>
 </tr>
 </table>
-We observe that the models with adapters achieve a lower score compared to full model fine-tuning, which are, however, close.
-On the other hand, adapters have several advantages over fully finetuning, e.g., shorter training times, they require less memory to be stored, and they can easily be shared.
+We observe that the models with adapters achieve a competitive results to full model fine-tuning.
+However, adapters have several advantages over fully finetuning, e.g., shorter training times, they require less memory to be stored, and they can easily be shared.

-To test the BART model on sequence-to-sequence tasks, we evaluated the model on the CNN/Daily Mail dataset ([See et al., 2017](https://arxiv.org/pdf/1704.04368.pdf) [Hermann et al., 2015](https://arxiv.org/pdf/1506.03340.pdf)) and the XSum dataset ([Narayan et al., 2018](https://arxiv.org/pdf/1808.08745.pdf)).
-Both tasks train the model to summarize newspaper articles.
-The main difference is that XSum or extreme summary dataset trains the model to output short one sentence summaries.
+To test the BART model on sequence-to-sequence tasks, we evaluated the model on the CNN/Daily Mail dataset ([Hermann et al. (2015)](https://arxiv.org/pdf/1506.03340.pdf); [See et al., 2017](https://arxiv.org/pdf/1704.04368.pdf)) and the extreme summary dataset (XSum) dataset ([Narayan et al., 2018](https://arxiv.org/pdf/1808.08745.pdf)).
+Both tasks have the objective to summarize newspaper articles.
+The main difference is that XSum requires the model to output short one sentence summaries.
 The results of the fully finetuned BART model and the adapters are as follows:
 <table>
 <tr>
 <th></th><th> R1 </th><th> R2 </th><th> RL </th>